VIPQualityPost/knittingmotor/docs/WIRING.md

 I try to describe how I wired everything together the best I can.
 Sorry, no schematic available, but it should not be too complicated.

+## PIN defaults

+See `HardwareConfig.h` for the pin assignment defaults.

+The minimum sensing pins you have to use are:
+- home endstop
+- max endstop
+- foot switch

+*Regarding yarn sensor / overload sensor pins:
+You HAVE to assign valid pin numbers, even though you do not have to use the sensors as of the current firmware implementation.*

 ## External connectors

     GX16 4pin                   : stepper motor connection